Goldsmiths, University of London has opted into the TEF and received a Bronze award.

 Questions of Performance

-Culture and Performance A and B
+Culture and Performance B: Performances of Protest, Resistance and Revolution

 Please note that due to staff research commitments not all of these modules may be available every year.